Parent Resources For Preventing Child/Teen Molestation & Sexual Abuse

 Additional Helpful Information For Parents:

-Parents should keep in mind that the average onset of juvenile sexual assault behavior is 12-14 years old.
+Parents should keep in mind that the average onset of problem sexual behavior is 12-14 years old (atypical sexual behavior is used by children under the age of 12).
 Also noteworthy to parents: the average age of alcohol and marijuana experimentation is now 12 years old.

 Parents should closely monitor children during play dates and multi-family gatherings, especially those involving multi-aged children.
-Abuse tends to occur while adults are socializing and youngsters are playing unsupervised in separate areas.
+Child sexual abuse tends to occur while adults are socializing and youngsters are playing unsupervised in separate areas.

 Most kids are slowly lured into abuse with grooming behaviors.
 Secrets typically play a significant role in the grooming process.
 Stress to children that there should be no secrets from you ever, even seemingly innocent ones, as they often lay the groundwork for future abuse.